 Ice activities are a simple but effective means to teach kids about science.
 Kids will learn about the properties of water and ice in a fun and engaging way.
-These activities and experiments are great to do on hot summer days or during the cold winter months--or any time your children need something neat to do.
+These experiments are great to do on hot summer days or during the cold winter months—or any time your children need something neat to do.

 Most of these ideas only require water and food coloring.
 Learn how to create rainbow ice, a toy surprise, an ice cup, breathe ice, and make an ice necklace.
 So grab an ice tray and chill out with these fun ice activities and experiments.

 - Ice tray

 - Food coloring